Digilent/Petalinux-Arty-Z7-20/README.md

 petalinux-package --boot --force --fsbl images/linux/zynq_fsbl.elf --fpga images/linux/Arty_Z7_20_wrapper.bit --u-boot
 ```

-### To boot the newly built files from SD:
+### Boot the newly built files from SD:

 Follow the same steps as done with the pre-built files, except use the BOOT.BIN and image.ub files found in _images/linux_.

-### To configure SD rootfs
+### Configure SD rootfs

 This project is initially configured to have the root file system (rootfs) existing in RAM.
 This configuration is referred to as "initramfs".
+A key
-A key aspect of this configuration is that changes made to the files (for example in your /home/root/ directory) will not
-persist after the board has been reset.
+aspect of this configuration is that changes made to the files (for example in your /home/root/ directory) will not persist after the board has been reset.
+This may or may not be desirable functionality.

-If the root filesystem becomes too large (which is common if you add many features with "petalinux-config -c rootfs) then the system may experience poor performance (due to less available system memory) or not boot at all when configured as initramfs.
+Another side affect of initramfs is that if the root filesystem becomes too large (which is common if you add many features with "petalinux-config -c rootfs)
+ then the system may experience poor performance (due to less available system memory).
+Also, if the uncompressed rootfs is larger than 128 MB, then booting
+ with initramfs will fail unless you make modifications to u-boot (see note at the end of the "Managing Image Size" section of UG1144).

-For those that want file modifications to persist through reboots, or that require a large rootfs, the petalinux system can be configured to instead use a filesystem that exists on the second partition of the microSD card.
-This will allow all 512 MiB of memory
+For those that want file modifications to persist through reboots, or that require a large rootfs, the petalinux system can be configured to instead use a
-to be used as system memory, and for changes that are made to it to persist in non-volatile storage.
-To configure the system to use SD rootfs, write the generated root fs to the SD, and then boot the system, do the following:
+filesystem that exists on the second partition of the microSD card.
+This will allow all 512 MiB of memory to be used as system memory, and for changes that
+are made to it to persist in non-volatile storage.
+To configure the system to use SD rootfs, write the generated root fs to the SD, and then boot the system,
+do the following:

 Start by running petalinux-config and setting the following option to "SD":